-Starting in School Year 2021-22, CEs will receive one review that includes the AR, AFR and PR.
-TDA has been approved for a Four-Year AR Cycle.
+CEs will receive one review that includes the AR, AFR and PR within each Four-Year AR Cycle.
+SY 2022-23 will be the fourth year of the current cycle.
 Please note that some CEs may have more frequent reviews.
+CEs operated by a Food Service Management Company (FSMC) will receive an AR once every three years.